 The SEC allows BP to incorporate by reference in the prospectus supplement information contained in documents that BP files with the SEC.
 The information that BP incorporates by reference is an important part of this prospectus supplement and the attached prospectus.
-BP incorporates by reference in this prospectus supplement the following document and any future filings that it makes with the SEC under Sections 13(a), 13(c) and 15(d) of the Securities Exchange Act of 1934, as amended, until the completion of the offerings using this prospectus supplement and the attached prospectus:
+BP incorporates by reference in this prospectus supplement the following documents and any future filings that it makes with the SEC under Sections 13(a), 13(c) and 15(d) of the Securities Exchange Act of 1934, as amended, until the completion of the offerings using this prospectus supplement and the attached prospectus:

-• Annual Report of BP on Form 20-F for the fiscal year ended December 31, 2010 dated March 2, 2011.

-• The Report on Form 6-K filed with the SEC on March 8, 2011.
+- Annual Report of BP on Form 20-F for the fiscal year ended December 31, 2010 dated March 2, 2011. - The Reports on Form 6-K filed with the SEC on the following dates, each of which indicates on its cover that it is incorporated by reference: March 8, 2011; March 25, 2011; April 27, 2011; May 4, 2011; May 9, 2011; July 26, 2011; and October 25, 2011.

 The information that BP files with the SEC, including future filings, automatically updates and supersedes information in documents filed at earlier dates.
-All information appearing in this prospectus supplement is qualified in its entirety by the information and financial statements, including the notes, contained in the documents that is incorporated by reference in this prospectus supplement.
+All information appearing in this prospectus supplement is qualified in its entirety by the information and financial statements, including the notes, contained in the documents that are incorporated by reference in this prospectus supplement.